 In 2008 Basin Electric's board of directors established two for-profit subsidiaries, PrairieWinds ND 1 Inc. and PrairieWinds SD 1 Inc. to develop wind projects in North Dakota and South Dakota, respectively.

 PrairieWinds ND 1, Inc. was formed to develop a 115.5 megawatt (MW) wind project south of Minot, ND, called PrairieWinds 1.
 Construction began in August 2009 and was complete in late December 2009.
 Power from PrairieWinds 1 flows to Basin Electric's customers through an interconnection with Western Area Power Administration's transmission system.

-PrairieWinds ND 1, Inc. also owns Minot Wind Project, which consists of two 1.3-MW turbines built in 2002, and three 1.5-MW turbines built in 2009.
-Minot Wind is located south of Minot, ND.
+PrairieWinds 1 consists of 77 turbines.
+Directly adjacent is the Minot Wind Project, which consists of two 1.3-MW turbines built in 2002, and three 1.5-MW turbines built in 2009.
+Minot Wind is located south of Minot.

-The entire project consists of 108 GE 1.5-megawatt turbines – 100 are owned and operated by PrairieWinds SD 1, Inc., one turbine is owned by Mitchell Technical Institute, and the remaining seven are owned by a group of local community investors called the South Dakota Wind Partners.
-PrairieWinds constructed the turbines for the Wind Partners and MTI, and will operate and maintain them.
-PrairieWinds will also purchase the electricity generated by the eight turbines.
+The project consists of 108 GE 1.5-megawatt turbines – 100 are owned and operated by PrairieWinds SD 1, Inc., one turbine is owned by Mitchell Technical Institute, and the remaining seven are owned by a group of local community investors called the South Dakota Wind Partners.
+PrairieWinds SD 1 constructed the turbines for the Wind Partners and MTI, and operates and maintains them.
+PrairieWinds SD 1 also purchases the electricity generated by the eight turbines.